On positive scalar curvature and moduli of curves: Introduction

 The perturbed Ricci metric \cite{LSY04, LSY05} has pinched negative Ricci curvature.
 In particular it also has negative scalar curvature.
 The McMullen metric \cite{McMullen00} has negative scalar curvature at certain points since the metric, restricted on certain thick part of the moduli space, is the Weil-Petersson metric.
 However, Farb and Weinberger in \cite{FW-scalar} showed that any finite cover $M$ of the moduli space $\mathbb{M}_g$ $(g\geq 2)$ admits a complete finite-volume Riemannian metric of (uniformly bounded) positive scalar curvature, which is analogous to Block-Weinberger's result in \cite{BW99} on certain locally symmetric arithmetic manifolds.

-The second author in \cite{Wu15Scalar} applied the negativity of the Ricci curvature of the perturbed Ricci metric \cite{LSY04, LSY05} to show that any finite cover of the moduli space $\mathbb{M}_{g}$ does not admit any complete finite-volume Hermitian metric of nonnegative scalar curvature.
-Moreover, he also showed that the total scalar curvature of any almost Hermitian metric, which is bi-Lipschitz (or equivalent) to the Teichm\"uller metric, is negative provided the scalar curvature is bounded from below.
-However, the method in \cite{Wu15Scalar} highly depends on the canonical complex structure on $\mathbb{M}_{g}$, which fails in the setting of Riemannian metrics.
-Our aim in this article is to study the Riemannian case.

-Before stating the results we need to fix some notations.
-Let $ds_T^2$ be the Teichm\"uller metric on the Teichm\"uller space on which the mapping class group acts properly by isometries.
-Thus, $ds_T^2$ descends to a metric on the moduli space $\mathbb{M}_g$, which is still denoted by $ds_T^2$.
-We let $M$ be any cover of $\mathbb{M}_g$.
-The metric $ds_T^2$ can be naturally lifted to a metric on $M$, still denoted by $ds_T^2$ and called the \textsl{Teichm\"uller metric} on $M$.
-Let $ds^2$ be a Riemannian metric on $M$.
-We say \textbf{$ds^2 \succ ds_T^2$} if there exists a constant $k>0$ such that $ds^2 \geq k \cdot ds_T^2$ on the tangent bundle.
-That is, for any $p \in M$ and $v\in T_{p}M$ we have

-One of Gromov-Lawson's theorems in \cite{GL83} (one can also see Theorem 1.1 in \cite{Roe93}) says that \begin{theorem}[Gromov-Lawson] Let $(X,ds_1^2)$ be a complete Riemannian manifold of nonpositive sectional curvature.
-Then for any Riemannian metric $ds_2^2$ on $X$ with $ds_2^2 \succ ds_1^2$, the Riemannian manifold $(X,ds_2^2)$ cannot have positive scalar curvature on $X$. \end{theorem}

-One immediate application of Theorem \ref{gl-3-1} is that the torus $\mathbb{T}^n$ ($n\ge 2$) can not carry a complete Riemannian metric of positive scalar curvature, which answers a question of Geroch.
+The motivation of this paper is a result of Gromov-Lawson in \cite{GL83} which says that \textsl{given a complete Riemannian manifold $(X,ds_1^2)$ of nonpositive sectional curvature, then $X$ can not admit any Riemannian metric $ds_2^2$ on $X$ with $ds_2^2 \succ ds_1^2$ such that $(X,ds_2^2)$ has positive scalar curvature}.
+(One can also see Theorem 1.1 in \cite{Roe93}) where $ds_2^2 \succ ds_1^2$ means that $ds_2^2 \geq k \cdot ds_1^2$ for some constant $k>0$.
+One immediate application is that the torus $\mathbb{T}^n$ ($n\ge 2$) can not carry a complete Riemannian metric of positive scalar curvature, which answers a question of Geroch.
 For low dimensions $n\leq 7$, this was first settled in a series of papers by R. Schoen and S. T. Yau in \cite{SchoenYau79-1} and \cite{SchoenYau79-2}.